top of page

 Prevention and cultural control practices should be emphasized whenever possible.

-Because black henbane develops from a taproot, it can often be effectively controlled by hand pulling or digging, provided the entire root is removed.
-Tilling or hoeing can also be successful if the taproot is severed at least 2 inches below the soil surface.
-Controlled grazing is not recommended due to the risk of livestock poisoning.
-Mowing or chopping will not eliminate infestations, but may help reduce seed production if conducted before seeds mature.
-Do not mow once seed capsules are present.
+Because black henbane grows from a taproot, small infestations can often be controlled by hand pulling or digging, as long as the entire root is removed.
+Mechanical control, such as tilling or hoeing, is also effective when the taproot is cut at least 2 inches below the soil surface.
+Grazing is not advised due to the plant’s toxicity and the risk of livestock poisoning.
+Mowing or chopping will not eradicate established plants but may reduce seed production if done before seeds mature.
+Do not mow once seed capsules have formed.

-Larger infestations can be managed with herbicides.
-Spring and fall applications targeting rosettes are most effective, though treatments applied to bolting plants can also provide control.
-Flowering plants may be cut, and the remaining rosette or regrowth treated with herbicide to prevent reflowering.
-Always read and follow the herbicide label before application.
-Contact Sublette County Weed & Pest for assistance with product selection, rates, and application guidance.
+For larger infestations, herbicide treatment may be necessary.
+Applications are most effective when made to rosettes in spring or fall, though bolting plants can also be treated.
+Flowering plants can be cut, and any remaining rosette or regrowth treated with herbicide to prevent reflowering and seed production.
+Always read and follow herbicide label directions before use.
+Contact Sublette County Weed & Pest for guidance on product selection, application rates, and timing.